 SHNH Celebrating 75 years 1936-2011

-2011 is the 75th Anniversary of the Society for the History of Natural History.
+2011 was the 75th Anniversary of the Society for the History of Natural History.
 Do look at the brief history of the society.
-A number of meetings and events are planned so do visit the Meetings and Events pages to check on updates and more information.
-To celebrate the anniversary, in the Autumn we will be publishing History and mystery, an anthology of the most interesting, bizarre and entertaining notes and queries from the Society's newsletters.
+To celebrate the anniversary, the Society published History and mystery, an anthology of the most interesting, bizarre and entertaining notes and queries from the Society’s newsletters.

 The Society was founded in 1936 by a small group of librarians, bibliographers and naturalists who mostly worked in the London area either at or near the Natural History Museum in South Kensington.
 In the 1930s the Museum’s staff contained a number of distinguished naturalists whose experience made them authorities in their respective fields, as well as librarians and bibliographers who were international figures.
 The fortunate association of bibliographers and librarians such as Charles Davis Sherborn, B.B.
 Woodward, and B.H.
 Soulsby with distinguished naturalists like John Ramsbottom, W.N.
 Edwards and N.D.
 Riley who all brought an appreciation and love of books inspired the formation of the Society as The Society for the Bibliography of Natural History.